Family of Bills' Hamlin thanks supporters, asks for prayers

 Hamlin's teammates also rallied to his support.

+The NFL’s schedule is now in flux after the game between Buffalo (12-3) and Cincinnati (11-3) — a showdown with AFC playoff race implications — was postponed indefinitely.

+The league announced Tuesday that Commissioner Roger Goodell informed both teams that their game would not resume this week.
+No decision has been made on whether it will be played at a later date, with the league not making any changes to its Week 18 schedule.

-It's unclear how the league will juggle its schedule to accommodate the Bills and Bengals.
-Both playoff-bound teams are supposed to play two games, including Monday night's, before the postseason is set to open on Jan.
+Both playoff-bound teams were supposed to play two games, including completing Monday night's, before the postseason is set to open on Jan.
 14.

+Hamlin is from McKees Rocks, a hard-scrabble exurb of Pittsburgh, and was selected by Buffalo in the sixth-round of the 2021 draft out of Pitt.
+He spent his rookie season limited to playing special teams roles, and took over the starting job in Week 3 in place of veteran Micah Hyde, who remains sidelined by a neck injury.

+Overnight, Hamlin went from being a relatively unknown backup to the forefront of an international outpouring of support, including fans of all teams.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL